PrajnaAvidya/prompt-shaper/spec.md

 I'm a programmer and like many others I've seen great productivity gains due to the assistance of LLMs. the standard way of interacting with GPT through a chat interface works great for a lot of things, but I do a lot of what I would call "non-linear" workflows and find myself spending a lot of time copying and pasting out of text files to construct the exact prompts I want to run.
 I wanted to add a UI to do some of these tasks in Prajna Chat (my custom GPT client) but decided that first I needed some kind of engine to run all this. after looking into existing templating engines like Handlebars I decided nothing out there was quite what I'm looking for so decided to build my own templating language specifically designed for running GPT/LLM prompts. the idea is that you could just work out of a text file and save a lot of time vs doing a bunch of copy/pasting of repeatedly used text fragments. or you could build a UI around it and make it even more powerful.

-### Templates, Slots, and Parameters
+### Templates and Variables

 A template is either a file (for the included samples I'm using the .ps.txt extension) or defined inline in a template file.
+Templates are loaded into variables, which can be injected into other templates.

 Here's an example of an inline template which is defined using single bracket tags (it will become a variable called `basicTemplate`):
 ```